 - Contact potential sites to find out how they want you to apply for an internship.
 Some sites may want to interview you.

 - When you have found a site that has agreed to accept you as an intern, download and complete your learning agreement, which spells out your responsibilities on the job and at school.

 - Give the learning agreement to Pam, who will then register you for the credits, using ENGCMP 1900 Internship in PPW.

 Yes.
-The Heinz Endowments provide grants for Pitt undergraduates pursuing various media and film-related internships.
-Awards are given on a competitive basis.
-Candidates must be Pitt English majors or PPW Certificate students, the internships must be writing-based, and they must be acquired before submitting the completed application.
-Political internships do not qualify for funding because of federal policies for nonprofit agencies.
-The University stipulates that students cannot be employed by Pitt while receiving stipends for internships.
-For more details and an application for Heinz Endowments funding, please visit the English Department internship page.
+Several endowments provide grants for Pitt undergraduates pursuing various media and film-related internships.
+Awards are given on a competitive basis to provide grants for unpaid internships and support for living expenses for out-of-town internships.
+For more details and an application for funding, please visit the English Department internship page.